Tech Note: The Magic Ladder Library works with Google Chrome, Apple Safari, and Amazon Silk (including FireTv)

 Learning to read, or getting better at reading, is easy with the PQs Pop-Up App.
 There are only a few steps you have to learn.
-1) Click on every word you don’t recognize.
-2) Try to read the word in the Pop-up.
-If you can’t, click the word in the pop-up again.
-3) Repeat clicking it, and trying to read it, until you recognize the word.
-Click here for a guided tour of using the 3 steps.
+First touch (or click) every word you don’t recognize or understand.
+If you don’t recognize the word try to read the word in the Pop-up.
+If you can’t, touch the word in the pop-up again.
+Repeat touching it, and trying to read it, until you recognize the word.
+If you recognize the word but don’t understand what it means, touch the WordExplore button and use the Reference panel.
+Click here for a guided tour of using the Pop-Up.

 Help / Settings: